liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 ![Figure 1: Spearman correlation heatmap with correlation coefficient and significance levels based on the mtcars data set.]({filename}/images/R/spearman_correlation_heatmap_mtcars.svg)

 In a recent paper we included data from a survey we conducted.
 During the publication process, one of the reviewers asked for a more in depth statistical analysis of the data set.
-He (she?) explicitly expressed a special interest in correlating the variables in order to spot any interesting correlations.
+He (she?) explicitly expressed a special interest in correlating the variables of the survey in order to spot any interesting correlations.
 This posed a number of problems:

   1. The data set has 35 variables.
 This translates into a huge correlation matrix.

   2. There are many ways to correlate variables.
 In my field the [Pearson product-moment correlation coefficient (Pearson's r)][Pearson] and the [Spearman's rank correlation coefficient (Spearman's rho)][Spearman] are the most common ones.
 Which one should I choose and why?

   3. Correlations by themselves are not very useful.
 You, most likely, want to have at least some information about the statistical significance of the correlation.

-  4. A correlation is a dimensionless quantity.
-When can it be regarded as a strong or weak correlation?

 ### The Data Set

-For the sake of demonstration we will use the [mtcars] data set, provided by the stats package.
-The data set includes 11 variables with 32 observations, hence rendering the task a bit more manageable:
+For the sake of demonstration we will use the [mtcars] data set, provided by the [stats] package.
+The data set includes 11 variables with 32 observations, hence rendering the task a bit more manageable.

 |                    |  mpg| cyl|  disp|  hp| drat|    wt|  qsec| vs| am| gear| carb|
 |:-------------------|----:|---:|-----:|---:|----:|-----:|-----:|--:|--:|----:|----:|